 - Check the kerning of fonts, if letters are too close together it’s harder for people to distinguish between them.
 Alternatively, if the letters are too far apart it makes each word less obvious.

-- Avoid lots of text using block capitals as it’s harder to read quickly.
+- Avoid paragraphs of text using block capitals as it’s harder to read quickly.
+Keep capitals to short sentences.

 Think about contrast and copy length